Octachlorocyclobutane

 Octachlorocyclobutane is an organochlorine compound of carbon and chlorine with the chemical formula C4Cl8.
 The molecule consists of a cyclobutane ring where all eight hydrogen atoms are replaced by chlorine atoms and where each carbon atom is bonded to two chlorine atoms.
+The octachlorocyclobutane ring is nonplanar with relatively long carbon-carbon bonds for cyclobutane derivative.
+It has low strain energy.